Table of Contents

 Legal Guidance and Support for Gun Owners

-- License applications and renewals (including $62.55-$83.40 fees)
+- License applications and renewals

-- Background check protocols with partner/employer verification
+- Background check requirements

-- Secure storage requirements under SOR/98-209 regulations
+- Secure storage rules under federal regulations

 Conclusion

-Understanding Canada’s firearm landscape requires balancing hard statistics with evolving legal realities.
-Key findings reveal over 7 million civilian-held firearms, with ownership rates of 34.7 per 100 residents—closer to European countries than the U.S. Regional disparities persist, as rural areas account for 63% of estimated holdings.
+- Over 7 million civilian-held firearms, with ownership rates of about 34.7 per 100 residents—closer to European countries than the U.S.

 No comment